nickcuenca/credential-vault-cli/README.md

 - Your master password is **never stored**
 - The vault is encrypted using a key derived from your master password
 - If you lose the password, **there is no way to recover the data**
+- Auto-locks after 5 minutes of inactivity for added safety

 ---